apache/flex-sdk/README.txt

 3. Delete the frameworks directory from the files you just expanded and replace it with the contents of the frameworks directory from the ASF svn repository.
     The SVN-location is https://svn.apache.org/repos/asf/incubator/flex/trunk/frameworks

-4. From the frameworks directory, type ant -f build_framework.xml to build the frameworks directories.
+4. To build the frameworks directory, from the frameworks directory, type:

+	ant -f build_framework.xml

+    This will download the thirdparty code that the build needs and then build the project directories.

+5. Other useful targets in frameworks/build_framework.xml:

+	ant -f build_framework.xml thirdparty-downloads - to download the thirdparty code The default target, main, does this only if the files aren't already in place.

+	ant -f build_framework.xml thirdparty-clean
+		Removes the thirdparty code that was downloaded.

+	ant -f build_framework.xml clean - to clean the results of the build This does not remove the thirdparty downloads since they take some time and they don't change often.

 Notes: